 Best free, no install: browser speedometer

 If you only need a speedometer for the next 20 minutes, the cheapest and fastest option is to open one in your browser. gpsspeedometer.io works in Safari, Chrome, Firefox, and any modern mobile browser.
 Tap "Begin", grant location permission once, and you have a live speedometer with MPH and KPH toggle.
 Nothing is downloaded, nothing is installed, and the page never uploads your location.
-The same browser API (Geolocation) is used by Google Maps, Apple Maps, and every native speedometer app — accuracy is identical to a paid app.
+The same browser API (Geolocation) exposes location and speed data supplied by the device.
+A paid app is not automatically more accurate, although apps may smooth and refresh that data differently.

 The trade-off: you have to keep the browser tab open.
 Your phone's auto-lock will pause it.
 There is no trip recording, no history, no offline map.
 For a one-off measurement (verifying your car dashboard, checking a treadmill, settling a bet), this is perfect.
 For ongoing use, install something.